Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing of Different RNGs

-The RNGs that we analyse are: \begin{itemize} \item 32-bit LFSR: a software pseudo-RNG. \item Intel RDSEED \cite{jun1999intel}: a hardware RNG based on thermal noise from a ring oscillator, i.e.\ a chaotic process. \item IDQuantique (IDQ) Quantis \cite{quantique2004quantis}: a hardware RNG based on the quantum effect of detecting photons at the output of a semi-transparent mirror. \end{itemize} Further details and description of the RNGs can be found in \Cref{app:quantis-qrng}\@.
-The LFSR is still widely used in numerical simulations, although it is known to have flaws \cite{stkepien2013statistical}\@.
-In our work, we study it mainly as a way to benchmark against, serving as the obvious bad choice in the sense that its output exhibits patterns -- but we will see that the effect of post-processing its output is statistically non-trivial.
-Both Intel's RDSEED and IDQ's Quantis are sold as RNGs for cryptographic use.
+Further details and descriptions of the RNGs can be found in \Cref{app:quantis-qrng}.
+The~LFSR remains widely used in numerical simulations, despite its well-known flaws~\cite{stkepien2013statistical}.
+In~this work, we primarily use it as a benchmark, serving as an example of a poor choice due to the patterns in its output and its short period.
+However, we will show that post-processing its output has a statistically significant impact.
+We note that IDQ's Quantis is marketed as an RNG for cryptographic use, with~certifications for compliance with various security and cryptographic standards. ({{IDQ} Quantis has reportedly passed certifications or government validations, including ``NIST SP800-22 Test Suite Compliance, METAS Certification, CTL Certification, multiple iTech Labs certificates, and compliance with BSI's AIS31 standard (dedicated version of Quantis)'' \cite{quantique2004quantis}}).
 These RNGs are used in numerous applications and are a sample of the different types of RNGs available today.
-The statistical analysis is performed using the \texttt{run\_all} function in our statistical test environment on $10 \times 10$Gbit files from each RNG and, similarly, using the NIST test suite performed on $10 \times 100$Mbit files split into 100 sub-strings each of $1$Mbit.
-The NIST min-entropy estimators \cite{mckay2016users} are used in the so-called non-IID setting on $10\times 1$Mbit files.
-This analysis far exceeds that required by certification bodies, so may be a result of independent interest.
-All testing is done using the default parameters, unless otherwise stated.
+The statistical analysis is performed using the \texttt{run\_all} function in our statistical test environment on $10 \times 10$ Gbit files from each RNG and, similarly, using the NIST test suite performed on $10 \times 100$ Mbit files split into 100 sub-strings, each of $1$ Mbit.
+The~NIST min-entropy estimators~\cite{mckay2016users} are used in the non-IID setting on $10\times 1$ Mbit files.
+This analysis far exceeds that required by certification bodies, so it may be a result of independent interest.
+All testing is performed using the default parameters, unless~otherwise~stated.